National Police Cadet (Malaysia): Organisation

-Police Cadet platoon (one platoon per school) members are trainee cadets, senior cadets, Cadet Corporal and a Cadet Sergeant.
-Cadet team members and trainee Cadets are picked from high school students who had passed basic interviews and physical tests.
+Police Cadet platoon (one platoon per school) members are made out of Trainee/Junior Cadets, Senior Cadets, Cadet Corporal and a Cadet Sergeant.
+Cadet team members and trainee cadets are picked from high school students who have passed basic interviews and physical tests.
 Senior Cadets are made up of those who have passed interviews at PDRM (Royal Malaysian Police HQ) and one teacher in their respective high school would be selected to become a Cadet Inspector, tasked with being the platoon advisor.
-A Police Cadet platoon is normally made up of 35 members including three corporals, a sergeant and a senior cadet officer leading a team of 30 senior cadets and cadets.
+A Police Cadet platoon normally comprises 35 members including three corporals, a sergeant and a senior cadet officer leading a team of 30 cadets.